Permanent Roommates: Season 2 (2016)

+Season 3 (2023)

 Soundtrack

 The series' original soundtrack album is composed, written and performed by Vaibhav Bundhoo, which marked their first collaboration with The Viral Fever.
 Followed by the success of the Permanent Roommates, Bundhoo who worked as the composer and cinematographer of the series was also hired for other projects of TVF, as well as the second season of the series.